binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 🌟  The 'ingress' addon is enabled
 ```

-Well, if you _did_ run it... you can simply turn it off with:
+Well, if you _did_ run it… you can simply turn it off with:

 ```sh
 $ minikube addons disable ingress